How to Remove a Squatter in Arkansas: The Legal Process for Owners

 • Serve the correct written notice and keep proof of how and when you delivered it.

-Adverse possession in Arkansas, for context
+Adverse possession in Arkansas, stated correctly

 When to get help